cf-convention/cf-convention.github.io/discussion.md

 # Discussion

-Discussion about CF Metadata takes place on GitHub in three locations:
+Discussion about CF Metadata takes place on GitHub in three forums, using [GitHub issues][github_issues].

-1. [General discussion][github_discuss]
+1. [General discussion and standard names][github_discuss]

-    A forum for proposing standard names, any discussion about the interpretation and use of the CF conventions, and initial suggestions for proposals to change or extend the CF conventions.
+    For proposing standard names, any discussion about the interpretation and use of the CF conventions, and initial suggestions for proposals to change or extend the CF conventions.